instant-labs/instant-bandit/pages/docs/configuration/server.md

 Advanced implementers can override specific functionality on the server side and use Instant Bandit with other databases and analytics platforms.

 See [Extensibility](../internals/extensibility.md) for more information.

+## Server-side Rendering
+If you're using SSR, you'll need to set a `baseUrl` to resolve paths on the server.

+You can set this in code when the server helper is created.

+If it's not set in code, the `IB_BASE_API_URL` will be checked.

+> **Next.js Tip:** Next.js will perform SSR by default when it can, so setting this is necessary unless forcing CSR.

 ### Redis Backend